-A network cost is the fee paid to the miners of the network you are using for your cryptocurrency transaction.
-This fee is also known as a gas fee.
+A network cost is a fee paid to the validators of the network you are using for your cryptocurrency transaction.
+This cost is also known as a gas fee.

-Uniswap does not receive payment from network costs.
+Uniswap does not control or receive any of the network costs.

 Learn more about how network costs are determined here: How is a network cost determined?